charleszhang0827/Java-Game-Survive/README.md

 3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter

-//ScreenShotOne

-So what is up

-I will finish up the game tomorrow

 4. And the game should be ready to go

 ## Command Center